 Pregnancy can also lead to high blood pressure.
 In fact, high blood pressure occurs in up to 8 percent of all pregnancies.
 Many pregnant women with high blood pressure have perfectly healthy babies, but some develop what is referred to as “gestational hypertension,” so they must be monitored closely.
 High blood pressure can harm the mother’s organs, cause low birth weight, or lead to premature delivery.

 With most diseases, we receive a warning through the presence of symptoms.
 So what are the symptoms of high blood pressure?
 Actually, most people with high blood pressure don’t have any.
 This is why the condition is called “the silent killer.”
-Sometimes high blood pressure can be dangerously high, and the person has no idea.
-On rare occasions, a person can experience headaches and nosebleeds, but these symptoms don’t happen until the blood pressure is so high that it is life threatening.
+Sometimes high blood pressure can be dangerously high, and the

 Most people have their blood pressure taken as part of a regular doctor’s appointment.
 Those who don’t have their blood pressure checked on a regular basis can discover it is high after damage has been caused to their kidney, their heart, or after they have had a stroke.